mmnaseri/spring-data-mock/README.md

 incorporate it in your project to have hassle-free data store mocking capabilities added to your shiny applications.

+## Breaking Changes since v2.0

+`v2.0` introduces compatibility with Spring Boot 2.0, but also creates some incompatibilities with prior versions.

+- As well it should, it is now adopting all the new method signatures for the new Spring Data, meaning that those are now automatic breaking changes.
+- We have now dropped support for Querydsl repositories until further notice, due to compiler issues with the EJC dependency used by Querydsl.
+- The library now runs on Java 8+, meaning we do not support JDK 7 anymore.

 ## History

+- 2.0 Upgrade to Spring Boot 2.0 (many thanks to binakot@).
+This is a major release and breaks some stuff.

 - 1.1 Add QueryDSL and findByExample support